santoshmath6890/scopeAPI/docs/README.md

 ## 🎯 **What is ScopeAPI?**

-ScopeAPI is a comprehensive API security and management platform that provides:
+ScopeAPI is a comprehensive cloud API security and management platform that provides:

 - **🔍 API Discovery** - Automatically discover and catalog APIs
 - **🛡️ Threat Detection** - Identify security threats and vulnerabilities